eliltaA/Insta/README.md

 - Follow Other Users: Users can follow other users to receive their posts in their feed.
 - Unfollow Users: Users can unfollow users at any time to control their feed content.

-## User Profiles
-- Unique Profiles: Each user has a unique profile where they can upload a profile picture, write a bio, and update their contact information.

 ## Search Functionality
 - Search Posts and Users: Users can search for other users using keywords or names, making users discovery easy.